bloominstituteoftechnology/C-Web-Server/README.md

 In this project, we'll finish the implementation of a web server in C.

+What you need to write:

+* HTTP request parser
+* HTTP response builder
+* LRU cache
+  * Doubly linked list (some functionality provided)
+  * Use existing hashtable functionality (below)

+* Your code will interface with the existing code.
+Understanding the existing code is an expected part of this challenge.

 What's already there:

-* Skeleton code that handles all the network communication
+* Low-level networking code
-* The main loop in `main()`
-* Skeleton endpoint handler calls functions

-What you need to write:

-* Code that parses HTTP requests
-* Code that builds HTTP responses
+* Code that determines a MIME type from a file extension
-* Your code will interface with the existing code
+* File-reading code

-What you don't need to write:
+* A hashtable implementation
+* A linked list implementation (used solely by the hashable--you don't need it)

-* Any system calls, including `send()` and `recv()`
+* All system calls, including `send()` and `recv()`
-* Any new functions from scratch--there's a skeleton for all functions you'll need

 ## What is a Web Server?